BLOG |

 Modern businesses do typically have a big technology stack.

 To illustrate: Sales teams rely on a CRM.
 The marketing department uses a marketing automation tool.
-Inventory managers have their ERP, while the customer service representatives leverage an incident management system.
-Each tool has a purpose.
+Meanwhile inventory managers have their ERP, the customer service representatives leverage an incident management system.
+Thus, each tool has a purpose.

 For instance, CRM tools generate insights, such as purchase history, that could help various departments do better strategic planning.